CrypticMuze/spotify-clone/README.md

 ## About the Project

   This repo contains the output files for the Spotify Clone with respect to the [React JS Tutorial for Beginners](https://www.youtube.com/watch?v=-cMqr9HpZ-Y).
-All credits go to [CleverPrograamer YT Channel](https://www.youtube.com/channel/UCqrILQNl5Ed9Dz6CGMyvMTQ)
+All credits go to [CleverProgrammer YT Channel](https://www.youtube.com/channel/UCqrILQNl5Ed9Dz6CGMyvMTQ)

 ## Live Demonstartion of the Project